ditte816j/notes/README.md

 - "Every line of code you write is a liability in the future.
 Strive to write less code, and make it as simple and readable as possible." - Jeff Atwood.

 This quote emphasizes the importance of writing clean, concise, and maintainable code.
 The more code you have, the more likely it is that there will be bugs or issues in the future.
 By striving to write less code, and making it as simple and readable as possible, you can reduce the likelihood of these issues and make your code easier to work with in the long run.

+# 2023-11-20
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote humorously highlights the importance of designing user-friendly and robust software, as well as the ongoing challenge developers face in anticipating and accommodating user behavior.
+It also emphasizes the need for continuous learning and adaptation in the field of programming.